Virtual Clinic Videos

 weathering/aging techniques for engines, railroad cars, and

-chalks and chalk-type products such as —Doc O—Brien—s—,
+and chalk-type products such as —Doc O—Brien—s—, Bragdon

-Bragdon Enterprises powders, and colored artist chalks from
+Enterprises powders, and colored artist chalks from craft

-craft stores.
-A PowerPoint presentation, with pictures, will
+stores.
+A PowerPoint presentation, with pictures, will be used

-be used that was produced by Mat Thompson, MMR to highlight
+that was produced by Mat Thompson, MMR to highlight weathering

-weathering and aging on HO scale models from the late 1940—s
+and aging on HO scale models from the late 1940—s to early

-to early 1950—s.
-Emphasis is on subtle weathering versus
+1950—s.
+Emphasis is on subtle weathering versus heavy

-condition.
-Models will also be on display for members to
+Models will also be on display for members to review

-review subsequent to the presentation.
-A major objective of
+subsequent to the presentation.
+A major objective of this

-this effort is to encourage members to participate in the
+effort is to encourage members to participate in the NMRA

-NMRA Achievement Program and share their experiences in
+Achievement Program and share their experiences in building

 Similar: Detailing